kenstott/hasura-proxy-server/src/plugins/field-tracking-plugin/README.md

 # field-tracking-plugin

 This plugin will provide span traces with attributes identifying the Object Types and Fields referenced in a query.
+The only complex problem was substituting the Object Type instead of the relationship name for sub-fields.
+In Hasura - the Object Type is how you trace back to the data source.
+So, it's important to have the Object Type and field for reporting.

 Sample Trace:
 ```json